What is a Headless CMS? Complete Guide for 2026

 - Performance and scalability are critical requirements

-- You want complete control over the frontend architecture
+- You want complete control over the frontend architecture and where it's deployed

 - Your team includes both content editors and developers